Figure skating jumps: Types of jumps

 The six most common jumps can be divided into two groups: toe jumps (the toe loop, the flip, and the Lutz) and edge jumps (the Salchow, the loop, and the Axel).
 The Euler jump, which was known as a half-loop before 2018, is an edge jump.
+The ISU classifies jumps in order of their difficulty: the toe loop, the Salchow, the loop, the flip, the Lutz, and the Axel; and by the number of revolutions.
+All single jumps, except for the Axel, include one revolution, double jumps include two revolutions, and so on.
+More revolutions earn skaters more points.
+Jumps with more revolutions have increased in importance "as a measure of technical and athletic ability, with attention paid to clean takeoffs and landings".
+Pair skaters perform two types of jumps: side-by-side jumps, in which jumps are accomplished side by side and in unison, and throw jumps, in which the woman performs the jump when assisted and propelled by her partner.
+Quintuple jumps are not allowed in the short program.

 Toe jumps tend to be higher than edge jumps because skaters press the toe pick of their skate into the ice on takeoff.
 Both feet are on the ice at the time of takeoff, and the toe-pick in the ice at takeoff acts as a pole vault.
 It is impossible to add a half-revolution to toe jumps.
 Skaters accomplish edge jumps by leaving the ice from any of their skates' four possible edges; lift is "achieved from the spring gained by straightening of a bent knee in combination with a swing of the free leg".
 They require precise rotational control of the skater's upper body, arms, and free leg, and of how well he or she leans into the takeoff edge.
 The preparation going into the jump and its takeoff, as well as controlling the rotation of the preparation and takeoff, must be precisely timed.
 When a skater executes an edge jump, they must extend their leg and use their arms more than when they execute toe jumps.

-Jumps are also classified by the number of revolutions.
-For example, all single jumps, except for the Axel, include one revolution, double jumps include two revolution, and so on.
-More revolutions earn skaters earn more points.
-Double and triple versions have increased in importance "as a measure of technical and athletic ability, with attention paid to clean takeoffs and landings".
-Pair skaters perform two types of jumps: side-by-side jumps, in which jumps are accomplished side by side and in unison, and throw jumps, in which the woman performs the jump when assisted and propelled by her partner.